- Location: Maryland

 Being charged with driving while intoxicated (DWI) is the top alcohol infraction.
 It means, among other things, that your blood alcohol concentration (BAC) posted at a level of .08% or higher.
 In Maryland, the offense is extremely severe in the sense that 12 points automatically are marked against your license.
 This results in instant revocation of your license.

 The monetary fine for a first offense is $1,000, and $2,000 for a second offense.
 But these costs are nothing compared to the money involved with going court and/or hiring an attorney.
-All total, a DWI charge can set you back up to $10,000.

 In many cases, people who end up on the lower end of the BAC spectrum but fail miserably on a field sobriety test end up with this charge.
 Officer judgment is a major factor.
 The end result is eight points tallied against your driving record and a $500 fine (for both a first and second offense).
-Jail time can range from 60 days from the first offense and up to a year for the second.

 - If you fail the roadside sobriety test, which could entail anything from standing on one leg while answering a barrage of questions to touching your nose and walking a straight line, you will be read your rights.